 A Mandate for Investment

-Over the last 10 years, California dismantled and starved the network of community-based programs that make up much of its safety net for seniors and people with disabilities.
-This pattern of disinvestment has left the state unprepared to address the needs of its aging population.
-Worse, it is now harming the state-wide infrastructure of programs and services that represent an ideal foundation on which to build capacity and innovation.
+Between 2008 and 2019, California dismantled and starved the network of community-based programs that make up much of its safety net for seniors and people with disabilities.
+This pattern of disinvestment left the state unprepared to address the needs of its aging population.
+Worse, it compromised the state-wide infrastructure of programs and services that represent an ideal foundation on which to build capacity and innovation.
+Recent investments have begun the restoration.

-Will Governor Newsom and state legislators have the foresight to invest in the services that help seniors maintain health and economic stability?
-The state’s budget policies over the next two years will be crucial in deciding the future for our aging state.
+Will Governor Newsom and state legislators have the foresight to continue to invest in the services that help seniors maintain health and economic stability?
+The state’s budget policies over the next few years will be crucial in deciding the future for our aging state.

 RECENT DEVELOPMENTS